dzeban/t550-scripts/README.md

 Installation
 ------------

+### DO THIS

+Before installing this scripts you should revise and **adjust** to your configuration a few things:

+1. Layout files in `layout/`.
+There should be script for each number of monitors you would have.
+Usually, it's 1 monitor (laptop's eDP1) and 2 monitors (laptop + external monitor).
+So there are 1.sh and 2.sh accordingly.

+   You **must** use `arandr` or something like this to generate **your** configuration and "Save as" it to script that you'll put in `layout` dir.

+2. Review xorg.conf.d/10-monitor.conf and **adjust** it to your needs.
+3. Configure PulseAudio socket for accepting connections from root (see below)
+4. (TODO: will fix) Configure SELinux workaround (see below)

 ### SELinux workaround

 Currently, selinux denies access from acpid scripts to access almost everything.
-For now, I'm suggesting set "SELINUX=permissive" in /etc/selinux/config, until I figure out correct policy changes for acpid.
+For now, I'm suggesting set "SELINUX=permissive" in /etc/selinux/config or `sudo setenforce 0`, until I figure out correct policy changes for acpid.

-If you want to contribute, this is what you should try to do.
+If you want to contribute, this is what you should try to fix.

 ### PulseAudio configuration